-In order to ensure consistent application of the guidelines, the CMOs encourage providers to utilize the CPGs and they monitor the providers' compliance with the guidelines until 90 percent or more of the providers are consistently in compliance.
-Medical record reviews are conducted annually using a random sample of providers who submit claims for the CMOs' members diagnosed with the following conditions - Asthma, Diabetes, and ADHD.
-The CMOs may use provider incentive strategies to improve their providers' adherence to the CPGs.
+In order to ensure consistent application of the guidelines, the CMOs encourage providers to utilize their approved CPGs and they monitor their providers' compliance with a specific guideline until 90 percent or more of the providers are consistently in compliance.
+Currently, medical record reviews are conducted annually using a random sample of providers who submit claims for the CMOs' members diagnosed with the following conditions - Asthma, Diabetes, and ADHD.
+The CMOs may use provider incentive strategies to improve their providers' adherence to these CPGs.
 Below are the aggregate compliance results for these three CPGs for each CMO based on reviews conducted in 2015 of providers who submitted claims during CY 2014 for the above mentioned conditions.